nikita-kazakov/nikita-kazakov.github.io/_posts/2021-01-27-sql-through-practice.md

 |-------------------|--------|---------------|
 |                 4 | fifty  | 50 cents      |

+You could also use double quotes for aliasing.
+For example, instead of `simple_arithmetic`, you could write `"simple arithmetic"`.
+You can use spaces with double quotes.

 # FROM

 In the real world, you're going to want to `select` data from database tables and do something with it.
 We do this with a `from`.